Vaishali0789/Vaishali0789/README.md

-### Hi there 👋
+### Halo, Ish bin Vaishali 👋

 <!--
 **Vaishali0789/Vaishali0789** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm interested in
+- Learning 👩‍💻
+- Creativity 🧠
+- Travelling 🚇

-- 🔭 I’m currently working on ...
+I'm currently working on my **2024 Resolutions**
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- One of which is definitely to get a good role as a Data Scientist💯

+I'm looking for a role as a **Data Scientist** which can leverage to my skills and career

+Langauges
+- Marathi
+  - It's my Mother tongue
+- Hindi
+  - It's one of the most used and official langauges of India and my favourite too
+- English
+- German
+  - I'm learning this langauge as I'm fond of foreign languages

-- 📫 How to reach me: ...
+- 📫 How to reach me:📧 vaishalidharmik6@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+**Quick Skills Overview:**
+- **Programming** - Python
+- **RDBMS** - SQL
+- **Data Science** - 🔍 Fundamental skills in analysis & methodologies